syncfusion-content/fileformat-docs/File-Formats/Presentation/Conversion.md

     </tbody>
 </table>

-T> When converting a slide to image, use metafile format for good image resolution.
+T> When converting a slide to image, use Metafile format for good image resolution.

 The following code example demonstrates how to convert a slide to image.